toubian/labyrinth_manual/README.md

- is where we do work that cross-cuts our various projects and sets the direction and protocols for the lab as a whole.
+Repo is where we do work that cross-cuts our various projects and sets the direction and protocols for the lab as a whole.

 ## The Following is a *draft* version of our lab book.
 As a draft it may contain errors and may need improved citation.
 Please submit a pull request to suggest any changes